fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 In this example, we are "connecting" to a SQLite database (opening a file with the SQLite database).

-The file will be located at the same directory in the file `test.db`.
+The file will be located at the same directory in the file `sql_app.db`.

-That's why the last part is `./test.db`.
+That's why the last part is `./sql_app.db`.

 If you were using a **PostgreSQL** database instead, you would just have to uncomment the line: